Affiliate links on Android Authority may earn us a commission. Learn more.

 What is Google’s Bard AI?

-Google’s Bard is a generative and conversational AI chatbot, similar to ChatGPT and Bing Chat.
+Google’s Bard is a conversational AI chatbot, similar to ChatGPT and Bing Chat.
+It relies on generative AI technology, which means it can create brand new text that has never existed before.

-The company says Bard can help with creative tasks, explaining complex topics, and generally distilling information from various sources on the internet.
+Bard’s primary use-cases include the ability to help with creative tasks, explaining complex topics, and generally distilling information from various sources on the internet.
 It can also handle nuanced queries like finding recipes tailored to the ingredients you have in your fridge.
-That isn’t something you can do with Google Search alone today.
+That isn’t something you can do with Google Search alone today, although you can also enable Google’s generative search experience.

 Bard transforms Google from a humble search engine to a capable virtual assistant.